leslieyi/leslieyi/README.md

 </p>

 <div size='20px'> My name is Yearim Leslie Yi.
-Thank You for taking the time to view my GitHub Profile!
+Thanks for taking the time to view my GitHub!

 <h2> About Me </h2>

-- 💻 Software Engineer at <a href = "https://www.teladoc.com/">Teladoc Health Inc</a>
+📚 Accomplished South Korean-American classical pianist and full-stack developer with a unique blend of talents.
+Demonstrates exceptional abilities in discipline, leadership, critical thinking, and project management.
+Leveraging eight years of teaching and concert hall management experience, I bring a methodical approach to projects, coupled with a passion for fostering creativity.
+Eager to contribute within a dynamic and diverse work setting that values my determination and rapid learning prowess.

 - 🏫 <a href = "https://flatironschool.com/">Flatiron School</a>, New York
 - 🎓 MM at <a href = "https://www.msmnyc.edu/"> Manhattan School of Music</a>
 - 🎓 BM at <a href = "https://music.fsu.edu/">Florida State Univeristy</a>

-- 📚 I'm a South Korean-American classical pianist and a full-stack developer.
-With seven years of experience in teaching and managing concert halls, I bring systematic skills to projects with a desire that invokes creativity.
-I look forward to work in a fast-paced, diverse work environment that values my persistence and quick ability to learn.

 <h2> Skills </h2>